What was the significance of the elders in the Old Testament?Question: "What was the significance of the elders in the Old Testament?"

 By Exodus 24, a team of 70 elders had been selected as the governing body of Israel under the leadership of Moses.
 In Numbers 11 we read of God’s specific call for this body of leaders to serve with Moses in the wilderness: “Bring me seventy of Israel's elders who are known to you as leaders and officials among the people.
 Have them come to the tent of meeting, that they may stand there with you” (verse 16).

-It is clear from these and other biblical passage that elders held a place of leadership from an early period.
+It is clear from these and other biblical passages that elders held a place of leadership from an early period.
 Over time, the position of elder progressed from an informal position of leadership to a specific calling of God.
 Elders continued to serve as local leaders throughout the Old Testament period, including during the return of the Jews to Jerusalem under Ezra and Nehemiah.

 Proverbs 31:23 highlights the respect given to an elder: “Her husband is respected at the city gate, where he takes his seat among the elders of the land.”
 This verse also reveals that those called “elders” may not have always been “elderly” but were mature adult males in Jewish society.
 In this passage, the husband seems to be of the age at which a family is still having children.